Harris' aides believe Gabbard attacks accelerated 2020 woes: report

 According to the Times, several of Harris’ donors were “alarmed” and urged the campaign to fire back at Gabbard.
 Harris was also aware that her response was “insufficient,” a view “reinforced by her advisers” according to the Times.

-Harris advisers were also frustrated at the senator’s alleged inability to “carry a message beyond the initial script.”
+Harris' advisers were also frustrated at the senator’s alleged inability to “carry a message beyond the initial script.”

 According to the RealClearPolitics average of polls for the nomination, Harris was in second place in early July, commanding an average of 15 percent of primary voters.
 But since then, she has declined quickly.